5 Best Procurement & Supply Chain Management Courses in Dubai

 1. Chartered Institute of Procurement & Supply Diploma (CIPS)

 CIPS certifications cover six candidacy tracks, ranging from the entry-level student track to the advanced professional track.
-After enrollment, students are required to download study guides and prepare for each exam, progressing to the next diploma level until they finally graduate to a full-time member of the CIPS (MCIPS).
+After enrolment, students are required to download study guides and prepare for each exam, progressing to the next diploma level until they finally graduate to a full-time member of the CIPS (MCIPS).
 Professionals also have the option of further upgrading their qualifications to a Fellow of the CIPS (FCIPS).

 The CIPS qualifications are classified as follows: